Tiniarz/Art-to-ASCII/README.md

 ![Made with Python](https://img.shields.io/badge/Made%20with-Python-blue)
 ![Made with Love](https://img.shields.io/badge/Made%20with-Love-red)

 **ArtToASCII** is an open-source command-line utility designed to transform images into vibrant, high-fidelity ASCII art.
-Using a character-by-character "human-typing" effect and 24-bit TrueColor support, it brings your pictures to life directly in the terminal.
+Using a character-by-character effect and 24-bit TrueColor support, it brings your pictures to life directly in the terminal.

 ## 🚀 Features
 - **Universal Format Support**: Works with every image format including PNG, JPG, JPEG, WEBP, BMP, and more.